sillsdev/web-languageforge/README.md

 ### Xdebug ###

-Ansible will have installed xdebug, but you still need to manually edit the following files:
+Ansible will have installed Xdebug, but you still need to manually edit `/etc/php/7.0/apache2/php.ini` and append the following lines:

-Edit **/etc/php/7.0/cli/php.ini** to have this line `zend_extension = /usr/lib/php/20151012/xdebug.so`

-Append the following section to the end of **/etc/php/7.0/apache2/php.ini**

 ```
-zend_extension = /usr/lib/php/20151012/xdebug.so

 [Xdebug]
 xdebug.remote_enable = 1
-xdebug.remote_connect_back=1
 xdebug.remote_port = 9000
-xdebug.scream=0
 xdebug.idekey=PHPSTORM
 ```